plasne/download-test/disk/README.md

 ## 256 KB blocks x 654,296 blocks

+Smaller block sizes do not perform as well, but a concurrency of 8 did help.

 ```
 concurrency 2
 completed a write of 171519770624 bytes after 305 seconds for 562 MiB/s.

+concurrency 4
+completed a write of 171519770624 bytes after 277 seconds for 619 MiB/s.

+concurrency 8
+completed a write of 171519770624 bytes after 244 seconds for 702 MiB/s.

+concurrency 32
+completed a write of 171519770624 bytes after 356 seconds for 481 MiB/s.
 ```

 ## Empty Buffer - 12.8 MiB blocks x 13,400 blocks